IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 ![The webpage displaying (currently none of) the available web components](images/first_run.png) There's no web components listed!
 Don't worry, that's because we haven't made any yet, but now we're ready to start putting together the code for our first web component - A modern version of the `<blink>` tag.

-### Creating the <component-blink> tag
+### Creating the `<component-blink>` tag

 If you arrived on the world wide web sometime after the year 2000, you may not have ever encountered the `<blink>` tag in the wild before.
-The result of a drunken conversation between two developer of the Lynx browser in the mid-90's the `<blink>` tag would make any amount of text that it surrounds _blink_.
+The result of a drunken conversation between two developer of the Lynx browser in the mid-90's, the `<blink>` tag would make any amount of text that it surrounds _blink_.
 It sounds innocent enough, but when used heavily (as it was) web users grew to detest the tag and browser vendors moved to deprecate it towards the end of the noughties.

 **_THAT SAID..._** because it's such a simple little bit of functionality to code (and the author of this document is a sucker for web nostalgia) it's the perfect candidate for the first web component that we'll code.